easybuilders/easybuild/docs/Contributing-back.rst

 enabling additional features, etc.) are usually considered acceptable.

-In any case, changes that break backward compatibility have to be motivated well with technical arguments, and must be approved by the maintainers of EasyBuild.
+In any case, changes that break backward compatibility have to be motivated well with technical arguments, and must be approved by the EasyBuild maintainers.

 .. _contributing_back_review_process_code_style: